A Ihara-Bass Formula for Non-Boolean Matrices and Strong Refutations of Random CSPs: Introduction

 The key point is that there was never a union bound over $2^{O(N)}$ cases in the above argument and that, in fact, everything works assuming poly$\log N$-wise independence of the edges.\footnote{Incidentally, this combination of Fan-Montanari ideas and Bordenave-Lalarge-Massouli's bounds, also implies that if $A'$ is the adjacency matrix of a graph $G$ sampled from a distribution in which edges have probability $d/N$ and are poly$\log N$ wise independent, and then truncated by removing all vertices of degree more than, say, $10d$, then we have with high probability $A' \succeq - O(\sqrt d ) \cdot I$, proving a one-sided version of the result of Feige and Ofek.}

-Our goal is to develop an analog of this argument where we work with the $n^2 \times n^2$ matrix $M$ that comes up in the analysis of 3-XOR (or, in general, with the $n^{\lceil k/2 \rceil} \times n^{\lceil k/2 \rceil} $ matrix that comes up in the analysis of $k$-XOR when $k$ is odd) instead of the adjacency matrix $A$ of the pseudorandom graph analysed above.
+\paragraph{From unweighted graphs to general symmetric matrices} Our goal is to develop an analog of this argument where we work with the $n^2 \times n^2$ matrix $M$ that comes up in the analysis of 3-XOR (or, in general, with the $n^{\lceil k/2 \rceil} \times n^{\lceil k/2 \rceil} $ matrix that comes up in the analysis of $k$-XOR when $k$ is odd) instead of the adjacency matrix $A$ of the pseudorandom graph analysed above.

-The first challenge in carrying out this program is that the notion of non-backtracking matrix is defined only with respect to 0/1 Boolean symmetric matrices, while we want to study matrices with positive and negative entries that can be arbitrary integers.
+The first challenge in carrying out this program is that the original notion of non-backtracking matrix is defined only with respect to 0/1 Boolean symmetric matrices, while we want to study matrices with positive and negative entries that can be arbitrary integers.

-Our main {\em conceptual contribution} is a theory of ``non-backtracking'' matrices associated to any given symmetric matrix.
+A certain generalization of non-backtracking matrices was already introduced in \cite{Watanabe2009graph,FanM17}, however for technical reasons {\em we} were not able to use it to carry out our program.
+We thus introduce a novel theory of ``non-backtracking'' matrices associated to any given symmetric matrix.
 In Section \ref{section:general-ihara-bass}, given a symmetric $N\times N$ matrix $M$ with $Nz$ non-zero entries, we define an $Nz\times Nz$ ``non-backtracking'' matrix $B_M$ associated to $M$, and we prove (see Theorem \ref{theorem:general-ihara-bass}) an Ihara-Bass-type identity